 - MindView assistive software on all Library PCs (MindView includes text-to-speech, Dragon integration, predictive text, and audio notes)

 - 24-hour loan periods extended automatically to 48 hours

 - 8-week loan periods extended automatically to 9 weeks

 In the Library you will find:

 - Lifts fitted with sensors which detect anything in the way of the closing doors

-- Lifts have an audible alarm in the case of emergency
+- Lifts with an audible alarm in the case of emergency

 - Emergency phones on all floors, connected directly to the Welcome Desk

-- Low level printer in the Readng Room
+- A low-level printer in the Reading Room

 - Coloured paper to print on (ask at the Welcome Desk)